yumium/tech_notes/C++/A gentle introduction to C++.md

 The last character in the array is the null character, `\0`, containing nominal value 0.
 For most libraries it assumes the strings ends with null character, such as `prinf`

-C++ uses `std::string`, which is effectively an RAII wrapper over the character array with cached size and capacity.
+C++ uses `std::string`, which is effectively an RAII wrapper over the character array with cached size and capacity (?).

 `std::string` is type shorthand for `std::basic_string<char>`.
 Others include `std::wstring` for `std::basic_string<wchar>`, `std::u32string` for `std::basic_string<char32_t>` etc. `wchar` is no narrower than `char`, in Microsoft compiler it's 16-bit.
 UNICODE UTF-16 fits `char16_t`, UTF-32 fits `char32_t` etc.